 Radiation therapists assist in treating cancer and other diseases by administering radiation treatment and explaining radiation therapy to patients; operating x-ray machines and other related medical equipment to ensure they are working up to certain standards; monitoring the patient throughout the course of the treatment; and recording the results of the treatment once it is finished.

+Radiologic technologists—also known as rad techs— provide an important service in the healthcare industry.
+With skills learned in either a two-year or four-year program, they work closely with radiologists to take images of patients and determine the suitability of those images for diagnostic purposes.
 Learn more about the requirements to become a rad tech, and the reasons why one might consider it (starting with the competitive salary).

 Respiratory therapists utilize tools, medicine, and their education to provide respiratory support to individuals.
 Patients can need a respiratory therapist because of acute conditions such as croup or pneumonia, or because of chronic conditions such as birth defects, asthma, or chronic obstructive pulmonary disease (COPD).